sb6596/build_scripts/README.md

 * Scripts in this repository
   * lpad_twrp-5.1.sh - builds TWRP for all Liquid Porting & Development devices using android-5.1 branch
   * lpad_twrp-6.0.sh - builds TWRP for all Liquid Porting & Development devices using android-6.0 branch
-  * lineageos.sh - builds LineageOS for one particular device
+  * lineage.sh - builds LineageOS for one particular device
   * twrp.sh - builds TWRP for one particular device

 * Misc. scripts